morucci/repoxplorer/README.md

 the need to install services on your system.
 No root access is needed for the setup and the installation is self-contained in **$HOME/.cache/repoxplorer**.

-This quickstart script only support Github.
+This quickstart script only support indexation of projects hosted on Github.

 The Java Runtime Environment as well as Python and Python virtualenv are the only dependencies needed.

-Let's try to index the repoxplorer repository from the morucci Github organization.
+Let's try to index *this repository*.
+The repoxplorer repository from the morucci Github organization.

 ```
 curl -O https://raw.githubusercontent.com/morucci/repoxplorer/master/repoxplorer-quickstart.sh